ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

 - FiraCode NF
     - my favorite coding font, much better than the defaults it also hase font ligatures which are useful in programming and supports [PowerLine](https://github.com/Jaykul/PowerLine)
 - R Studio
-    - the defacto R programming IDE, I don't really like it much because it is ridiculously slow to use and I can do almost everything that I can in R Studio in VSCode, occasionally however I jump into R.Studio for the variable explorer and other little things
+    - the defacto R programming IDE, I don't really like it much because it is ridiculously slow to use and I can do almost everything that I can in R Studio in VS Code, occasionally however I jump into R.Studio for the variable explorer and other little things
 - MikTeX
     - the defacto LaTeX installation for Windows I don't use LaTeX directly much anymore but pandoc uses it so I usually install it
 - [Zotero](zotero.md)